 The phrase "body composition" is frequently used by medical practitioners.
-It tells the percentage of bone, muscle, and fat in your body.
+It tells the percentage of your body's bone, muscle, and fat.
 Doctors utilize body composition to determine what proportion of your body weight is fat.
 This aids them in determining your state of health.

 Endomorphs perform well in middle-distance activities due to their native strength, stamina, and mobility.
 Sports involving strength and body weight force are another area where endomorphs dominate.